Children with Special Needs

 Child Care Answers offers consultation services and resources to families of children with special needs.
 This support is available as part of a statewide initiative called the Indiana Partnership for Inclusive Child Care (IPICC).
 A component of our inclusion services includes enhanced child care referral.
-To request support, contact us or call 1-800-272-2937.
+To request support, contact our Inclusion Specialist, Charity Coppola, or call 1-800-272-2937.

 Central Indiana offers a number of resources for families of children with special needs.
 We can help coordinate and connect you to the resources that best fit the needs of your family.
 Some of our most trusted partners include:

 First steps provides early intervention services to infants and young children who may have developmental delays.
 They also provide services to those who may have a diagnosed mental or physical condition that has a high probability of resulting in developmental delays.
 This program aims to:

 - Reduce the need for special education services

 - Enhance families’ capacity to meet the special needs of their child

 - Increase identification of children at risk for developmental delays